seenan21/SFU-INSTRUCTIONAL-SUPPORT-GROUP/README.md

 ### File sharing

 There is share_resources.md that simply contains a link to a drobbox in which files can be dropped into.
-Simply replace the link withthe link of the dropbox folder you will be requesting files from.
+Simply replace the link with the link of the dropbox folder you will be requesting files from to receive user submitted material.